patreeceeo/how-to-website/outline.md

     - An open question: How could the DIY Web, as an alternative to Twitter and other social media, better handle hate speech and disinformation?
       - Lack of notifications that steal your attention is perhaps a feature.
       - It takes more effort to put stuff out there this way.
 Many trolls probably won't bother.
-      - old school Web rings and cooperative bookmarking can subvert big tech's monopoly on how we find and organize information on the Web
+      - could old school Web rings and cooperative bookmarking subvert big tech's monopoly on how we find and organize information on the Web?
     - tool: automatic menus
     - tool: automatic image gallery/carousel.
     - tool: automatically add alt text and titles to images.